 Water is from the main supply.
 The plumbing installation where visible, comprises copper distribution pipes together with uPVC wastepipes.

-There is a coloured three piece bathroom suite which comprises a bath, wash hand basin and WC.
+At ground floor level there is a white three piece bathroom suite which comprises an electric shower installed over the bath, wash hand basin and WC.